TheNolle/Electron-Template-JavaScript/README.md

 ---

+### Samples:
+1. [NoCpuMonitor]: See your CPU cores' timings in real-time with mutiple measurements.
+2. [NoSleep]: Having troubles sleeping lately?
+Need to relax a bit and exteriorise some stress?
+Join us on this journey !

+---

 Clone and run this repository for a quick demonstration of Electron with a custom titlebar and few utilites just for you.
 This is a minimal Electron application based on the [Quick Start Guide] within the Electron documentation but with some tweaks that you might find quite pleasing.
 A basic Electron application needs just these files: